MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

 5. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

-6. In the PowerShell pane, enter the following commands to clone the GitHub repo for this exercise:
+6. In the PowerShell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise:

     ```
     rm -r mslearn-ai-foundry -f